 Moriah has been teaching since 2007 and holds a B.S. in K-8 Education and a M.S. in Mathematics Education.
 Throughout her time as a teacher she worked with students in Tulsa Public Schools and Jenks from 2nd-6th grade, as well as undergraduates from Oklahoma State University where she taught mathematics courses for the College of Education.

 She has received multiple awards for her excellence in the classroom and leadership in math education.
-She was awarded the Presidential Award for Excellence in Mathematics Teaching in 2016 which is awarded by the White House and the National Science Foundation to the top 100 math teachers in the country and is the highest honor bestowed upon math teachers in the U.S. Other honors include Jenks West Intermediate Teacher of the Year, Jenks Vision of Excellence Award, OSU’s Rising Star Award, and the Oklahoma Exemplary Educator Award.
+She is the recipient of the Presidential Award for Excellence in Mathematics Teaching in 2016 which is awarded by the President of the United States and the National Science Foundation to the top 100 math teachers in the country.
+It is considered the highest honor bestowed upon math teachers in the U.S. Other honors and awards include Jenks West Intermediate Teacher of the Year, Jenks Vision of Excellence Award, OSU’s Rising Star Award, and the Oklahoma Exemplary Educator Award.

-Moriah was the first employee to join the South Tulsa Mathnasium team when we opened our doors in 2010 when she fell in love with the Mathnasium method and the work we do to help students succeed in their mathematics skills and confidence.
-She loves spending time helping students develop skills and break down barriers so that they can look to the future without perceiving math as a limitation.
-She is honored and excited to be back serving our students and parents as the Center Director for South Tulsa.
+Moriah was the first employee to join the South Tulsa Mathnasium team when we opened our doors in 2010 when she fell in love with the Mathnasium method and the work we do to help students grow in their mathematics skills and confidence.
+She loves spending time helping students develop their understading of math and break down barriers, so that they can look to the future without perceiving math as a limitation.
+She is honored and excited to be at Mathnasium serving our students and parents as the Center Director for South Tulsa.

 Moriah's passion for mathematics spills over to her time at home with her family as well.
 She loves to spend time with her husband and daughter exploring nature and spending as much time as possible off the grid.
 Even on these adventures, she seeks the beauty of mathematics and can often be spotted taking pictures of objects with incredible patterns and symmetry or jotting down ideas for math problems.